-Dudley Council is looking to secure, through the Planning Obligations process, both commitment to and resources to fund;

-- A number of local jobs for local people; - Interventions that can support activities to up-skill local unemployed people of a working age and support them into sustainable employment.

-The focus of resources gained would be the Borough's defined priority areas and groups that are most need.
+- 2.10 Dudley Council is looking to secure, through the Planning Obligations process, commitment to: - A number of local jobs for local people; - Interventions that can support activities to up-skill local unemployed people of a working age and support them into sustainable employment. - 2.11 The focus of resources gained would be the Borough's defined priority areas and groups that are most need.
 The aim will be to narrow the gap between the most advantaged and disadvantaged areas of the borough and to reach a local working age employment rate of 80%.